Destinations of KS5 school leavers in London, after two terms (2020/21)

 33% of young people completing KS5 (post-GCSE qualifications) in London in 2020/21 were classed as disadvantaged, compared to 23% in the rest of England.

 In London, the most common destination was higher education, with similar numbers of disadvantaged (44%) and non-disadvantaged (49%) students going to university.
 This is very different from the rest of England, where a lower proportion of people attend higher education overall, and the gap between disadvantaged (22%) and non-disadvantaged (37%) students is much greater.
 In London, young people are less likely to enter work (12%, compared to 23% in the rest of England) or begin an apprenticeship (3%, compared to 7% in the rest of England).

-According to the Department for Education, students are considered disadvantaged in Year 11 and attract pupil premium funding if they are eligible for free school meals at any point in the last six years, have been looked after by the local authority, or have been adopted from care.
+Pupils are classified as disadvantaged in Year 11 if they are either eligible for free school meals in the last 6 years or were looked after by a local authority or adopted from care.